G.I. coffeehouses: Fort Knox Coffeehouse

-In July 1968 four soldiers from the Fort Knox army post began producing and distributing an underground newspaper for GIs called Fun Travel Adventure (FTA, which everyone in the army knows has another meaning).
-By the summer of 1969 they had been joined by other soldiers and civilians and decided to open a GI coffeehouse, which they did on August 30 in the town of Muldraugh, KY.
+In July 1968 four soldiers from the Fort Knox army post began producing and distributing an underground newspaper for GIs called Fun Travel Adventure ("FTA", an acronym usually meaning "Fuck the Army").
+By the summer of 1969 they had been joined by other soldiers and civilians and decided to open a GI coffeehouse, which they did on August 30 in the town of Muldraugh, Kentucky.
 The day after opening it was raided by the local police, and the next day the city passed a law requiring new businesses to receive a "detailed police inspection".
 Within six days the city's attorney had convinced the building's landlord to revoke the coffeehouse's lease forcing it to close.
 The coffeehouse reopened within a month but its GIs and staff faced frequent arrests while leafleting or distributing newspapers and the coffeehouse itself was firebombed twice.
 In March 1970 a group of soldiers and civilians from the coffeehouse were attacked in town by men with bats and clubs.
 When the local police arrived the attackers fled and the police arrested three of the activists for disorderly conduct.
 By April 1970, with the coffeehouse under relentless pressure from local authorities and with several organizers in jail, it was forced to close.
 Antiwar GIs at Fort Knox continued to publish FTA until April 1973.

 Green Machine

-The Green Machine coffeehouse was established in Vista, CA near the Camp Pendleton Marine Corps base in mid-1969.
+The Green Machine coffeehouse was established in Vista, California near the Camp Pendleton Marine Corps base in mid-1969.
 It was the site of the founding of the Movement for a Democratic Military (MDM) an influential antiwar and GI rights organization.
 MDM began as a merger of a small group of sailors in San Diego called GIs Against Fascism and a larger group of marines at Camp Pendleton.
 MDM and the coffeehouse helped to organize a December 14, 1969 demonstration in nearby Oceanside where an estimated 1,000 Black, White and Chicano GIs were among 4,000 who participated in an antiwar march and rally with speeches by Donald W. Duncan, Captain Howard Levy, Angela Davis and a number of active duty GIs.
 The Green Machine was frequently harassed by the local establishment and on April 29, 1970 it was shot up with 45 caliber machine gun fire, wounding one of the marines inside in the shoulder.
 A clandestine paramilitary right-wing group called the Secret Army Organization was suspected.
 A 2017 broadcast on KQED public radio interviewed two of the early organizers at the Green Machine, Teresa Cerda and Cliff Mansker a black ex-Marine.
 The interviewer observed that "The Green Machine and other coffeehouses at military bases were key in building the movement to end the war in Vietnam."
 Under constant legal and non-legal harassment, the coffeehouse closed in mid-1970.